Contact Us (323) 455-2498

 The insurance coverage of the at-fault party plays a key role in determining the final settlement amount.
 In many cases, the settlement may be limited by the insurance policy limits of the party responsible for the injury.
 However, if the at-fault party has insufficient insurance coverage, victims may need to pursue other avenues of compensation, such as personal injury lawsuits, to recover the full amount.

-What is the Life Expectancy of Someone with a Traumatic Brain Injury?
+What Is the Life Expectancy of Someone With a Traumatic Brain Injury?

 Expert testimony is another form of evidence often used in TBI cases to explain complex medical issues.
 Here, medical experts such as neurologists or neuropsychologists can testify about the severity of the injury, the expected recovery process, and how the injury will negatively affect the victim’s life.
 Experienced personal injury attorneys may also consult vocational experts to assess how the injury impacts your ability to work, which can influence lost wages and future earning potential in the settlement.